Board of Trustees

 A CPA with extensive community leadership experience, most recently as a school board member in the Los Gatos-Saratoga Union School District.
-She has also served as president of the Asian Pacific Islanders School Board Members Association, Committee Chair of BSA Troop 508, and president of the Organization of Chinese American Women (Silicon Valley Chapter), to name a few.
+She is president of the Asian Pacific Islander School Board Members Association for 2020 and 2021 has also served as committee chair of BSA Troop 508, and president of the Organization of Chinese American Women (Silicon Valley Chapter), to name a few.

 Stacy Y. Chen

 With DRBU from its beginning, in a variety of administrative and teaching roles.
 Currently Chancellor Emeritus and Professor Emeritus.
 Also a founding member of the Buddhist Text Translation Society and active participant in its translation work.
 Lecturer Emeritus, San Francisco State University.